 Can I apply to your program if I am a non-U.S. resident?

 All qualified applicants are considered for admission to the BCM Physician Assistant (PA) Program regardless of national origin.
 Applicants may include U.S. citizens, permanent U.S. residents holding a valid visa or Green Card, applicants who have been granted Deferred Action for Childhood Arrivals (DACA) by the U.S. Citizenship and Immigration Services at the time of application, undocumented applicants, and international applicants.
-However, applicants are recommended to give consideration to related matters that may affect their decisions.
+However, applicants are recommended to consider related matters that may affect their decisions.
 A non-exhaustive list of such matters - including financial aid, affiliated requirements, and state licensure - are briefly described below.

 - Currently, only U.S. citizens and eligible non-citizens are eligible to receive any federal financial aid.
 View more information.